 d.
 Relates to a shared scope of practice and/or will have an impact on inter- professional collaboration.

-- The College will ensure that sufficient time is allotted to receive, assess, and consider stakeholder feedback.
+- The College will ensure that sufficient time is allotted to receive, assess, and consider system partner feedback.

 - All feedback will be publicly shared.

 - All feedback will be carefully considered in the development of final documents.

 The consultation process ensures that the public, practitioners and all other interested system partners have an opportunity to provide feedback on new and revised documents related to pharmacy practice prior to final approval.

 Documents that are available for consultation are posted on the College website with clearly specified submission deadlines.
 The duration of consultations is generally 60 days but may vary according to Board’s needs and the status of a topic.
 The College may also solicit comments directly from targeted system partners.

 To ensure transparency and encourage open dialogue, the feedback received is posted in accordance with posting guidelines (see above).
 Individual feedback is anonymized although specified as from a pharmacist, pharmacy technician, applicant, or member of the public, and organizations are identified.
 All feedback is posted for the duration of the consultation for public viewing and comments and archived on the website for future reference.